Winterizing Winterizing — Can You Close a Pool Without a Cover? Winterizing Steps

 3. Blow out plumbing lines using a powerful air compressor.
 Start with skimmer lines, then main drains, and finally return lines.
 Seal each line with winter plugs (winter skimmer plugs for skimmers, rubber plugs for returns) after achieving a strong air flow.

 4. Add pool antifreeze to plumbing lines in freeze-prone areas.
 Use only propylene glycol-based pool antifreeze, never automotive antifreeze.
-Add 1-2 quarts per line depending on length and diameter.
+Add about 1 gallon per 10 feet of line (roughly 1–2 gallons per line) depending on length and diameter.

 5. Remove and store removable equipment.
 Take out ladder, diving board, pool cleaner, skimmer baskets, and return fittings.
 Clean and store in a dry location.